 Recoleta cemetery is the home to the remains of the country’s founding families, 26 Argentine presidents and of course, Eva Perón.

 The most well-known Recoleta Cemetery ghost story dates to the early 20th century.
-It is the tragic case of 19-year-old socialite, Rufina Cambeceres who died suddenly while preparing to see a show at the Colón Theater.
+It is the tragic case of 19-year-old socialite, Rufina Cambaceres who died suddenly while preparing to see a show at the Colón Theater.

 The next day, a worker discovered the casket had been moved and the lid was out of place.

 When the lid was lifted, Rufina still had her jewelry in place, but the inside of the casket had been scratched and Rufina’s extremities were bruised.